Henkel: Building a Winning Culture SWOT Analysis / TOWS Matrix / Weighted SWOT Analysis

 Swot Analysis of "Henkel: Building a Winning Culture" written by Robert L. Simons, Natalie Kindred includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Henkel Rorsted facing as an external strategic factors.
 Some of the topics covered in Henkel: Building a Winning Culture case study are - Strategic Management Strategies, Change management, Collaboration, Executive compensation, Financial analysis, Organizational culture, Performance measurement, Personnel policies, Social responsibility, Strategy execution, Work-life balance and Finance & Accounting.

-Some of the macro environment factors that can be used to understand the Henkel: Building a Winning Culture casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, increasing commodity prices, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing transportation and logistics costs, increasing household debt because of falling income levels, talent flight as more people leaving formal jobs, competitive advantages are harder to sustain because of technology dispersion,
+Some of the macro environment factors that can be used to understand the Henkel: Building a Winning Culture casestudy better are - – increasing government debt because of Covid-19 spendings, customer relationship management is fast transforming because of increasing concerns over data privacy, technology disruption, increasing transportation and logistics costs, challanges to central banks by blockchain based private currencies, increasing household debt because of falling income levels, central banks are concerned over increasing inflation,

 Introduction to SWOT Analysis of Henkel: Building a Winning Culture